 COMMERCIAL (NON-RESIDENTIAL) LEASES.
-No portion of the Project shall be leased for any commercial purpose or use without receiving HUD’s prior written approval as to terms, form and amount, except for commercial leases for support or ancillary services which are subordinate to the Borrower’s Security Instrument, have terms of not more than five (5) years and otherwise comply with Program Obligations.
+No portion of the Project shall be leased for any commercial purpose or use without receiving HUD’s prior written approval as to terms, form and amount, except for commercial leases for support or ancillary services which are subordinate to the Borrower Security Instrument, have terms of not more than five (5) years and otherwise comply with Program Obligations.
 Operator shall deliver an executed copy of any commercial lease to HUD and Lender within thirty (30) days after its effective date.

 AUDITS AND INSPECTIONS.
 All portions of the Project, including without limitation all of the Mortgaged Property and any other equipment, buildings, plans, offices, apparatus, devices, books, contracts, records, documents, and other papers relating to the operation of the Healthcare Facility shall at all times be maintained in reasonable condition for proper audit and subject to examination and inspection at any reasonable time by HUD, Lender, or the duly authorized agents of either.
 Operator shall keep copies of all written contracts or other instruments which affect the Mortgaged Property, all or any of which may be subject to inspection and examination by HUD or its duly authorized agents.
 The obligations of Operator under this Section shall be limited to the extent necessary in order for Operator to comply with applicable laws regarding the confidentiality of resident/patient medical records and information.